d-furtuna/disaster-response-project/README.md

 | - output.txt # captured output in one run of the train_classifier.py <br>
 | - custom_scorer_module.py # the used custom scoring function for the model <br>

+| Chart.png  # screenshot of the web-page with a chart <br>
+| Classification.png  # screenshot of the web-page outputing classification results <br>

 | README.md # this file